insidae/website/content/28-03-2020/index.md

 ### Dredging through eBay

-I made a few non-committal bids and unsurprisingly lost about three seperate machines to higher bidders.
+I made a few non-committal bids and unsurprisingly lost about three separate machines to higher bidders.
 It turns out I'm not an expert when it comes to eBay.

 After a bit more in-depth searching, I managed to find one I really liked.
 It had a good configuration and looked to be pristine from the photos.
 Even better, it was a new posting and didn't seem to be garnering too much attention just yet.
 Next was seriously deciding how much I was willing to pay for it (anything more than £400 all-in would be too much on this project right now).